alsosprachben/mnvkd/README.md

 Alternatively, a coroutine may yield a future directly to another coroutine, passing a reference directly to memory, rather than buffering data in a socket queue.
 This is more in the nature of a future.

 A parent coroutine can spawn a child coroutine, where the child inherits the parent's socket.
 Otherwise, a special "pipeline" child can be used, which, on start, creates pipes to the parent like a unix pipeline.
 That is, the parent's standard output is given to the child, and the parent's standard output is instead piped to the child's standard input.
 A normal child uses `vk_begin()` just like a normal coroutine, and a pipeline child uses `vk_begin_pipeline(future)`, which sets up the pipeline to the parent, and receives an initialization future message.
-All coroutines end with `vk_end()`, which is required to end the state machine's switch statement, and to free the default socket allocated by `vk_begin()`.
+All coroutines end with `vk_end()`, which is required to end the state machine's switch statement, and to free `self` and the default socket allocated by `vk_begin()`.

 ### Micro-Processes